ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ### Create a role

-Add the following code to your `main.tf` file to create a role that access to the DynamoDB table that Carol can assume.
-Update the `Principal` with your account number, and the `DateLessThan` to be tomorrow.
+Add the following code to your `main.tf` file to create a role with access to the DynamoDB table that Carol can assume.
+Update the `Principal` with your AWS account number, and the `DateLessThan` to be tomorrow.

 ```terraform
 resource "aws_iam_role" "dbreader" {